2014 Art & Craft Application

 May 3 – November 22, 2014

-** Update 4/10/2014 – The MSFM is currently at capacity for most dates.
-All new applications will be considered for the waiting list.**
+* Update 8/1/2014 – The MSFM is currently at capacity for artisan craft vendors.
+All new artisan craft applicants will be considered for the waiting list.****

 The Market Square Farmers’ Market is open every Saturday from 9am-2pm and Wednesday from 11am-2pm.
 Set up may begin two hours before opening.
 Vendors are required to remain open for the entire market, or until their products sell out.
 Vendors must be set up with their vehicles parked off site by the opening time.